Will My Super Pay for Plastic Surgery?

 “Can I access my Superannuation for plastic surgery?”
 This is another question we often get asked here at the Hub.
 We recently posted an article on what Medicare covers when it comes to surgeries and procedures.
-Superannuation is another option people wonder about when trying to access finance.
+Early release of Superannuation for surgery is another option people wonder about when thinking about getting plastic surgery.

 The short answer to this question is “yes, in particular circumstances”.
 However, early release of your superannuation is not easy or simple.
 There are definitely conditions and each case is approved on an individual basis.
 Under the government guidelines early release of superannuation can be considered under “Compassionate Grounds – medical treatment”.
 These particular types of claims are now administrated by the Department of Human Services – they were previously processed by your individual Superannuation Fund.
 To quote the Department of Human Services website directly: